wkeiss/0xPIT.github.io/README.md

+## About the reposity

-## This reposity, which fored from [0xPIT/0xPIT.github.io: dummy site](https://github.com/0xPIT/0xPIT.github.io), is for my personal site: https://wkeiss.github.io
+This reposity is for my personal site: https://wkeiss.github.io

+## The Theme I use

-## The lovely theme I use is [Indigo Minimalist Jekyll Template](http://sergiokopplin.github.io/indigo/)
+The lovely theme I use is [Indigo Minimalist Jekyll Template](http://sergiokopplin.github.io/indigo/)

 ## Thanks